-If your Skilled Nursing Facility (SNF) is not prepared when October 1, 2019, rolls around, it may seem as though the RUG has been pulled out from under you.
+If your Skilled Nursing Facility (SNF) is struggling with the launch of PDPM, it may seem as though the RUG has been pulled out from under you.

-That’s the date when RUG-IV (Resource Utilization Group) codes for SNFs will cease to exist, replaced by the Patient-Driven Payment Model (PDPM).
-As a result, the way you calculate and receive reimbursements will change dramatically.
+We are now past the date when RUG-IV (Resource Utilization Group) codes for SNFs cease to exist, replaced by the Patient-Driven Payment Model (PDPM).
+As a result, the way you calculate and receive reimbursements has changed dramatically.

 According to the Centers for Medicare and Medicaid Services (CMS), the goal of the new payment model for Medicare Part A is to:

 PDPM is the biggest change for the SNF industry in 20 years.
-With this new payment model, a patient’s conditions will drive reimbursement instead of therapy hours.
-Under PDPM, therapists won’t determine a resident’s overall care plan as they have in the past.
-PDPM will require SNFs to carefully manage how they deliver services in order to provide just the right level of service for each patient.
-SNFs will need to think about payments in a different way because ICD-10 codes will form the basis for reimbursements under the new payment model.
+With this new payment model, a patient’s conditions drive reimbursement instead of therapy hours.
+Under PDPM, therapists don’t determine a resident’s overall care plan as they have in the past.
+PDPM requires SNFs to carefully manage how they deliver services in order to provide just the right level of service for each patient.
+SNFs need to think about payments in a different way because ICD-10 codes form the basis for reimbursements under this new payment model.
 This means accurate coding is a must for SNFs, and staff responsible for coding and billing may feel a bit more pressure as a result.

-So get ready – PDPM will require you to reassess and readjust your SNF care models and operations.
-When RUG disappears, don’t be caught unprepared.
-Start taking steps today to prepare for PDPM.
+So be ready – PDPM requires you to reassess and readjust your SNF care models and operations.
+Struggling with the changes PDPM has brought?
 Don’t know where to start?
 Call on eSolutions to help with your transition to PDPM.
-We have the data intelligence you need to help you prepare and identify what strengths, weaknesses and challenges your SNF faces in preparing for PDPM.
-We will not only help prepare you for the new payment model, but also will help set you up for success in the new PDPM world.
+We have the data intelligence you need to help you adjust and identify what strengths, weaknesses and challenges your SNF faces with the changes brought by PDPM.
+We will not only help you deal with the new payment model, but also will help set you up for success in the new PDPM world.